-The team actively recruits new additions to their program each year.
-It is highly encouraged for prospects to atten the annual summer camp.
+The team actively recruits new additions to its program each year.
+It is highly encouraged for prospects to attend the annual summer camp.
 Details are here.
-The Paladin varsity rugby team provides scholarships for rugby athletes and with over $400,000 in rugby endowment money to spend over the next four year, some talented athletes may garner over six figures worth of scholarship money over four years!
-Other merit scholarships can also be awarded to stand out applicants.
+The Paladin varsity rugby team provides scholarships for rugby athletes and with over $400,000 in rugby endowment money to spend over the next four years, some talented athletes may garner over six figures worth of scholarship money over four years!
+Other merit scholarships can also be awarded to stand-out applicants.
 Scholarship applicants need to fill out a separate application here.

 Photo Credit: Furman University Men’s Rugby

-Rugby athletes are students first at Furman and with that in mind, Coach Miller Coach Miller established the A.R.M in 2016, which stands for the “Academic Rugby Mentorship” program to help support all Furman rugby student athletes.
+Rugby athletes are students first at Furman and with that in mind, Coach Miller established the A.R.M in 2016, which stands for the “Academic Rugby Mentorship” program to help support all Furman rugby student-athletes.
 Every inbound freshman is partnered up with an established leader on the team before they arrive at Furman.
 Mentors reach out over the summer to let them know what to expect when the new semester begins.
-Over the course of their freshman year they interact with their mentors on a variety of different activities away from the pitch.
+Over the course of their freshman year, they interact with their mentors on a variety of different activities away from the pitch.
 The program is aimed at easing their transition from home life to campus life.

 The connections don’t just stop on the rugby pitch.
 Coach Miller established L.E.G., which stands for “Leaders Engaging Graduates” program.
-Over the past 21 years of our teams history the team has established a very tight knit family type culture.
-Because of that culture it is very easy for current students to stay in touch with the alums.
-Alums that have gone on to Masters and Doctorate programs at places like NYU, Georgetown, Fordham, and Vanderbuilt.
-The rugby program created the L.E.G program so that current student athletes can speak to role models who have already blazed a trail in the fields that they are studying.
-As a result of this program many of our current players are able to obtain internships for companies where are alum work.
+Over the past 21 years of our team's history, the team has established a very tight-knit, family-type culture.
+Because of that culture, it is very easy for current students to stay in touch with the alums.
+Alums that have gone on to Masters and Doctorate programs at places like NYU, Georgetown, Fordham, and Vanderbilt.
+The rugby program created the L.E.G program so that current student-athletes can speak to role models who have already blazed a trail in the fields that they are studying.
+As a result of this program, many of our current players are able to obtain internships for companies where are alum work.

-Furman is ranked as one of the most rigorous programs (ranked above the usual suspects such as Columbia, Dartmouth and Stanford), applicants must possess a very strong academic record not only gain admission, but to ensure their success.
-Furman is proud of its realistic approach to college admissions and has made the standardized test optional and instead relies on interviews with hopeful applicants.
+Furman is ranked as one of the most rigorous programs (ranked above the usual suspects such as Columbia, Dartmouth, and Stanford), applicants must possess a very strong academic record not only to gain admission, but to ensure their success.
+Furman is proud of its realistic approach to college admissions and has made the standardized test-optional and instead relies on interviews with hopeful applicants.
 Princeton Review also named it #9 Best School for Making an Impact and a Best Value College.

 In 2019, 61% of applicants were accepted.
 While this is somewhat of a higher acceptance rate than at most “highly selective” schools, the high achieving applicant pool demonstrates that this data may not accurately reflect just how competitive it is to get into Furman (41% of the applicants were in the top 10% of their class).
 The typical freshman enrollee has a middle 50% ACT composite score between 28-32, and the middle 50% SAT composite score is between 1230-1410.